 Moreover, the set of coefficients of order $k$ can be seen as an element of the $k$th tensor product of $\R^d$ with itself, denoted by $(\R^d)^{\otimes k}$.
 For example, the $d$ coefficients of order $1$ can be written as a vector, and the $d^2$ coefficients of order $2$ as a matrix:

 Similarly, coefficients of order 3 can be written as a tensor of order 3, and so on.
 Then, $S(X)$ can be seen as an element of the tensor algebra

-This structure of tensor algebra will not be used in the present article but is extremely useful to derive properties of the signature \citep{lyons1998differential,friz2010multidimensional,hambly2010uniqueness}.
+This structure of the tensor algebra will not be used in the present article but is used to derive properties of the signature \citep{lyons1998differential,friz2010multidimensional,hambly2010uniqueness}.

-Then, it should be noted that due to the ordering in the integration domain in \eqref{eq:def_signature_S^I}, signature coefficients are not symmetric.
-For example, $S^{(1,2)}(X)$ is a priori not equal to $S^{(2,1)}(X)$.
+It should be noted that due to the ordering in the integration domain in \eqref{eq:def_signature_S^I}, the signature coefficients are not symmetric.
+For example, $S^{(1,2)}(X)$ is not the same as $S^{(2,1)}(X)$.
 Finally, \citet{chevyrev2016primer} show how, under certain assumptions, empirical statistical moments can be explicitly recovered from signature coefficients.
 Typically, the empirical mean can be recovered from signature coefficients of order 1, the variance from coefficients of order 2, and so on.
 Therefore, the larger the truncation order, the more detailed the information encoded in the signature.

 As a toy example, consider the linear path \eqref{eq:linear_path} again, and assume for simplicity that $d=2$: Then, for any $[s,t] \subset [0,1]$ the signature coefficients of order $1$ are

 The first coefficient of order $2$ is